matrix-org/synapse-3pid-checker/README.md

       only_check_at_registration: false
 ```

-The configured URL will be hit by a `GET` HTTP request, with 2 parameters to qualify the 3PID:
+The configured URL will be hit by a `GET` HTTP request.
+Note that this is _not_ subject to, with 2 parameters to qualify the 3PID:

 * `medium`: The 3PID's medium (`email` for an email address, `msisdn` for a phone number)
 * `address`: The 3PID's address